 Everyone is continually trying to be healthier, and that includes trying to keep their pets healthy, too!
 Grain-free dog food has been gaining popularity with all the publicity it gets, but is it a good fit for your dog?

-The truth is, grains fill a significant role in your dog's diet.
+The truth is, grains fill a significant role in your dog’s diet.
 The usual grains in dog food are barley, oats, rice, wheat, rye, and sorghum.
-You may have noticed, but those sound familiar because a lot of those grains are good for humans, too.
+You may have noticed, but those sound familiar because many of those grains are good for humans, too.
 These grains provide nutrients to your dogs, such as Vitamin E and linoleic acid.

 Grains vs Carbs

 The most important thing to remember when choosing nutrition for your dog is to make sure that it’s a balanced diet!
 Just because it is grain-free doesn’t mean it’s carb-free.
 There are lots of other ingredients that go into the food instead to help fill out the requirements.
 Potatoes, lentils, and peas get added instead.
 So, it may not be much healthier.

 If you’re worried your dog might have an allergy, only about 10% of allergies in dogs are related to food.
 Corn, wheat, and soy only affect 1% of dogs, so it’s unlikely that those are the cause.
 Your dog is more likely to have an allergy to beef or dairy rather than grain.
 If you think your pup may have an allergy, you should discuss it with your vet to address the issue.